ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 ## Opportunistic Discovery {#opportunistic}

 There are situations where Verified Discovery of encrypted DNS configuration over unencrypted DNS is not possible.
-This includes Unencrypted Resolvers on private IP addresses {{!RFC1918}}, Unique Local Addresses (ULAs)
+This includes Unencrypted DNS Resolvers on private IP addresses {{!RFC1918}}, Unique Local Addresses (ULAs)
 {{!RFC4193}}, and Link Local Addresses {{!RFC3927}} {{!RFC4291}}, whose
 identity cannot be confirmed using TLS certificates under most conditions.